Assam Career : Assam University Silchar Recruitment 2025

 Selection Procedure :

-A walk-in-interview will be held on 3rd June 2025 from 11:30 AM onwards in Department of Computer Science and Engineering, Assam University, Silchar, Assam, Pin: 788011.
-Reporting time is 9:30 AM.
+Candidates may appear for a walk-in-interview on 3rd June 2025 (Tuesday).
+Reporting Time: 9.30 am.
+Interview Time: 11.30 am onwards.
+Venue: Department of Computer Science and Engineering, Assam University, Silchar, Assam Pin: 788011.
 The shortlisted candidates will be informed via email upon screening latest by 1st June.
 Please note that no TA/DA shall be paid for attending the interview.

 How to apply :